kent-lee/pixiv-scraper/README.md

 ## Challenges

+1. Pixiv uses `AJAX` script to generate content dynamically, so parsing plain `HTML` will not work

+    - Solution: simulate `XHR` requests made by `JavaScript` code to extract data from the server.
+The `XHR` requests and responses can be found in browsers' developer tools under `Network` tab.
+In `Chrome`, you can filter `XHR` and set the tool to `Preserve log` to have better observation

-- sometimes the `requests` module will close the program with error `Remote end closed connection without response`.
-The issue occurs when downloading too many images (~8GB) at once using `api.download` function.
+2. sometimes the `requests` module will close the program with error `Remote end closed connection without response`.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server closes the connection

-  - Solution: use `session` instead of `api.download` to download images.
-Allow `session.get` to retry in case of `ConnectionError` exception using `HTTPAdapter` and `Retry` packages
+    - Solution: use `session` to download images and allow `session.get` to retry in case of `ConnectionError` exception using `HTTPAdapter` and `Retry` packages

 ## Todo

 - refactor code

 - add more functionality (e.g. ranking)

+- CLI for add/delete artists